ApexRMS/landfireupdate/README.md

 corner of the file editor pane of RStudio.

-This script is responsible for processing the raw input raster maps, including cropping and masking down to the chosen Map Zone, converting fDIST maps to vDIST, and layerizing the disturbance map for SyncroSim.
+This script is responsible for processing the raw input raster maps, including cropping and masking down to the chosen Map Zone, converting FDist maps to vDist, and layerizing the disturbance map for SyncroSim.
 The script then uses these cleaned rasters to generate a SyncroSim library file to run the update.

 Next, open the generated SyncroSim library using the SyncroSim UI.
 This file